CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/Install-NetQ-Agents-on-CL.md

 ### Obtain NetQ Agent Software Package

 To install the NetQ Agent you need to install `netq-agent` on each switch or host.
-This is available from the Cumulus Networks repository.
+This is available from the NVIDIA networking repository.

 To obtain the NetQ Agent package: